g2384/Life-In-The-UK/Facts.md

 Donated blood is used by hospitals to help people with a wide range of **injuries** and **illnesses**.

 Living people can donate **blood** and **a kidney**.

+Many theatres produce a **pantomime** at **Christmas time**.
+They are based on **fairy** stories and are light-plays with music and comedy, enjoyed by **family** audiences.

+The Life in the UK test is usually taken is English, although special arrangements can be made if you wish to take it in **Welsh** or **Scottish Gaelic**.

+In the UK, owners are responsible for keeping their dog **under control** and for **cleaning up** after the animal in public places.

+All dogs in public places must wear a collar showing the **name and address** of the owner.

+To apply to become a permanent resident or citizen of the UK, you will need to **speak and read English** and have **a good understanding of life** in the UK.

+The Mercury Music Prize is awarded each **September** for the best album from the UK and Ireland.

+A Formula 1 **Grand Prix** event is held in the UK **each** year and a number of British Grand Prix drivers have won the Formula 1 World Championship.

+Social networking websites such as **Facebook and Twitter** are a popular in the UK.

+Britain continues to be particularly strong in **special effects** and **animation movies**.

+## Horse-racing
+- There is a very long history of horse racing in Britain, with evidence of events taking place as far back as **Roman** times.
+- The sport has a long association with **royalty**.
+- There are racecourses all over the UK.
+- Famous horse-racing events include:
+  - Royal Ascot, a five-day race meeting in Berkshire attended by members of the Royal Family;
+  - the Grand National at **Aintree** near **Liverpool**;
+  - and the Scottish Grand National at **Ayr**.
+- There is a National Horseracing Museum in **Newmarket**, **Suffolk**.